GEC events at the World Forum on Natural Capital

-Here at the Green Economy Coalition, we're currently gearing up for the World Forum on Natural Capital, held in Edinburgh, Scotland, from the 27-28th November 2017.
-As an official partner for this year's event, we're excited to be engaging with policy-makers and leaders on the crucial issues of how and why we must learn to value nature in economic and social decision-making.
+The World Forum on Natural Capital was held in Edinburgh, Scotland, from the 27 to the 28th of November 2017.
+As an official partner for this year's event, we were excited to engage with policy-makers and leaders on the crucial issues of how and why we must learn to value nature in economic and social decision-making.

-As partners for the event, we're running two panel sessions during the World Forum, both of which will bring together high-level representatives from the worlds of business, government and environment for debate and discussion on natural capital approaches.
+As partners for the event, we also ran two panel sessions during the World Forum, both of which brought together high-level representatives from the worlds of business, government and environment for debate and discussion on natural capital approaches.

 Panel D3: "Tackling natural capital challenges head-on"